19 July 2022

 Jodie Foster

 American postcard by Fotofolio, no. Z325.
 Photo: Annie Leibovitz.
 Caption: Jodie Foster, Malibu, California, 1988.
-Proceeds from the sale of this card donated to AIDS organizations.
+Proceeds from the sale of this card were donated to AIDS organizations.

 A prostitute at the tender age of 12